How Web Scraping Helps in the News MediaFriday, May 31, 2019

 CNN’s audience pool is much larger than that of Reuter.
 According to Columbia Journalism View,after reviewing over 1.23 million articles published and shared, the most frequently shared news articles for both Twitter and Facebook users are New York Times, CNN and Baribart.
 However, many news media that hold a neutral point of view like Reuters are shared by a small fraction of the audience pool in comparison with CNN.
 As a result, the words used by CNN can make a huge difference in how such an international issue perceived by a large population.
 That said, if CNN relates HUAWEI with more critically biased words like “bad” and “criminal”, the American population will be likely shifted to similar attitudes.

-The chart above shows the most frequently shared media sources for Twitter users that retweeted either Trump or Clinton.
+The most frequently shared media sources for Twitter users that retweeted either Trump or Clinton.
 There are more Twitter users retweet Clinton than Donald Trump from CNN.
 Fox News shows even more distinct favor on Donald Trump.
 However, for news media with a neutral point of view who share smaller pies over the audience pool doesn't appear in the chart.

 I got 800 tweets, the words used are shown below:

 Frequently used words like are “wrong”, “brutal”, “hypocrisy” and “bad” are emotional and biased.
 Some of the noteworthy comments and tweets are like these:

 It’s nothing wrong to show emotion and feelings, but it is wrong when a social media host becomes an agitator by sharing biased ideas.